dragonwasrobot/json-schema-to-elm/README.md

 Run `./js2e` for usage instructions.

+> Note: The `js2e` tool only tries to resolve references for the file(s) you
+> pass it.
+So if you need to generate Elm code from more than one file you
+> have to pass it the enclosing directory of the relevant JSON schema files,
+> in order for it to be able to resolve the references correctly.

 A proper description of which properties are mandatory are how the generator works is still in progress, but feel free to take a look at the `examples` folder which contains an example of a pair of JSON schemas and their